Snowflake: A Distributed Streaming Decoder: Introduction

 \section{Introduction}

 Decoders are crucial to the quantum error correction that enables fault-tolerant quantum computing.
-These classical algorithms must decode, i.e.\ infer errors from measurements and fix them, accurately and extremely quickly to clean the quantum computer faster than it corrupts.
-It is difficult to design a decoder sufficiently accurate, fast, and practical to implement in hardware \cite{Das2022,Delfosse2023a}.
-This last requirement has led to interest in decoders that are local i.e.\ running on a grid of identical processors, each communicating only with their nearest neighbours \cite{Harrington2004, Fowler2014, Herold2015, Breuckmann2016, Herold2017, Lang2018, Kubica2019, Delfosse2020a, Smith2023}.
-Such decoders benefit from parallelism, hardware practicality \cite[\S III.D]{Terhal2015} and robustness \cite[\S 3]{Chan2023c} when used with local (requiring no long-range qubit--qubit interactions) codes.
+These classical algorithms must decode (i.e.\ infer errors from measurements and fix them) accurately and extremely quickly to prevent the quantum computation from corrupting.
+It is difficult to design a decoder sufficiently accurate, fast, and practical to implement in hardware \cite{Reilly2019,Das2022,Delfosse2023a}.
+This last requirement has led to interest in decoders that are local i.e.\ running on a grid of identical processors, each communicating only with their nearest neighbours \cite{Harrington2004, Fowler2015, Herold2015, Breuckmann2017, Herold2017, Lang2018, Kubica2019, Delfosse2020a, Smith2023, Lake2025, Lake2025a, McArdle2025}.
+Such decoders benefit from parallelism \cite[\S III.D]{Terhal2015}, repairability \cite[\S 3]{Chan2023c}, reduced signal losses \cite[pp~\numrange{6}{7}]{Vandersypen2017}, and lower latency \cite[\S VI]{Reilly2019} \cite[\S 4.2]{Battistel2023} when used with local (requiring no long-range qubit--qubit interactions) codes.

-A relatively new candidate gaining in popularity \cite{Li2019,Huang2020,Hu2020a,Das2022,Barber2023,Griffiths2024} is the Union--Find decoder (UF) \cite{Delfosse2020,Delfosse2021}.
-Recent literature has explored UF implementations of varying levels of locality \cite{Liyanage2023,Heer2023,Chan2023c}, including \emph{Macar} from \cite{Chan2023c}, which we will repeatedly refer to for comparison.
-However, these decoders tacked only the batch decoding problem: a simplification of the stream decoding problem that actually happens in practice.
+A relatively new candidate gaining in popularity \cite{Li2019, Huang2020, Hu2020a, Delfosse2021a, Pattison2021, Delfosse2022, Das2022, Berent2023, Barber2025, Griffiths2024, Lobl2024, Meister2024} is the Union--Find decoder (UF) \cite{Delfosse2020,Delfosse2021}.
+Recent literature has explored UF implementations of varying levels of locality \cite{Liyanage2024,Heer2023,Heer2023a,Chan2023c,Ziad2025,Valentino2024,Gu2025,Kishi2026}, the first being \emph{Helios} \cite{Liyanage2023a}.
+The closely related \emph{Macar} \cite{Chan2023c} exhibits very similar runtime behaviour to Helios, and is the implementation we will repeatedly refer to for comparison.
+These implementations, save Helios, tacked only the batch decoding problem: a simplification of the stream decoding problem that actually occurs in practice.
 Relatively little work has gone into the latter: since 2002, two methods have been proposed allowing most batch decoders to be used as stream decoders.
 These are the commonly used \emph{forward method} \cite[\S VI.B]{Dennis2002} and the newer \emph{sandwich method} \cite{Skoric2023,Tan2023}, using the terminology of \cite{Tan2023}.

+We design Snowflake, a generalisation of the local decoders in \cite{Chan2023c} from the batch to the streaming case.
+Snowflake comprises a simple set of local rules with very little central management, and works for any error-correcting code with a decoding graph embeddable in $\mathbb R^3$ without `long-range' edges.
+Examples include the repetition code and the surface code under circuit-level noise.
+The pseudocode for Snowflake is summarised in \cref{alg:2_1_schedule}.